ghuntley/ghuntley-monorepo-retired/README.md

 * `.github/dependabot.yml` configures `dependabot` to automatically update git-submodules in `third_party` by pull-requests.
 * `.github/auto-approve.yml` automatically approves pull-requests raised by `imgbot` or `dependabot`.
 * `.github/auto-merge.yml` automatically merges approved pull-requests.
-* `.github/cla.yml` creates a comment on Pull Request asking contributors who have not signed the [CLA][CLA] to sign and also fails the pull request status check with a `failure`.
-The contributors are requested to sign the CLA within the pull request by copy and pasting **"I have read the CLA Document and I hereby sign the CLA"** as a Pull Request comment.
+* `.github/cla.yml` creates a comment on Pull Request asking contributors who have not signed the [CLA][] to sign and also fails the pull request status check with a `failure`.
+The contributors are requested to sign the [CLA][] within the pull request by copy and pasting **"I have read the CLA Document and I hereby sign the CLA"** as a Pull Request comment.
-   If the contributor has already signed the CLA, then the PR status will pass with `success`.
+   If the contributor has already signed the [CLA][], then the PR status will pass with `success`.
 Signatures are stored in `cla/signatures.json`.

 ## Tools